boundary/tsi-lab/docs/labs/lab3.md

 2. Run the following:

     ```
-    $ labs\lab-3\ex-2-2.events.py
+    $ labs\lab-3\ex-3-2.events.py
     ```

-## Exercise 3-2 - Creating Additional Events Using Python
+## Exercise 3-3 - Creating Additional Events Using Python

-Using `labs\lab-3\ex-2-2.events.py` as template create additional events similiary as you did in exercize 3-1.
+Using `labs\lab-3\ex-3-2.events.py` as template create additional events similiary as you did in exercise 3-2.